-Injured in a pedestrian traffic crash?
-If a negligent driver struck you or someone you know, causing serious or fatal injuries, contact the Tampa pedestrian accident lawyers of the Fiol Law Group.
+If a negligent driver struck you or someone you know, causing serious or fatal injuries, contact the experienced Tampa pedestrian accident lawyers of the Fiol Law Group.
 We offer free consultations and work on a contingency fee basis, meaning no attorney fees unless you win.

 Why Hire Fiol Law Group?

 - We have over three decades of combined experience in personal injury law.
-Our attorneys have committed their lives to helping clients get theirs back on track.
+Our attorneys have committed their lives to help accident victims get theirs back on track.

-- We can help you go up against insurance companies in pursuit of fair recovery.
+- We can help you go up against the insurance company in pursuit of a fair recovery.
 If negotiations fail, we can file your claim with the Tampa civil courts.

 - We take all pedestrian accident cases on a contingency fee basis.
 You will not pay us a cent in legal fees unless we secure you a compensatory award.